ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ### Setting a Custom Fee Recipient

-By default, all fees are burned (sent to the blackhole address with `"allowFeeRecipients": false`).
+By default, all fees are burned (sent to the black hole address with `"allowFeeRecipients": false`).
 However, it is possible to enable block producers to set a fee recipient (who will get compensated for blocks they produce).